lnfernux/lnfernux.github.io/_posts/2022-09-12-MicrosoftSentinel-AddKeyvaultDataConnector.md

 ## Adding secrets to the function app

-First, we need to add a dependency to the `config` resource block under the `Microsoft.Web/sites` block:
+First, we need to add dependencies to the `config` resource block under the `Microsoft.Web/sites` block:

 ```json
 "dependsOn": [